PMBOK® Guide 5th Edition Knowledge Areas for Project Management - Process Groups and Processes - The Complete Guide

 Depending on the project you’ll need to know more or less about each one – you might not need to procure anything on a small project, for example, so you can knock off Number 9.
 However, in order to achieve your PMP® credential you’ll have to answer questions on each of them.

 Knowledge Areas are made up of processes.
 More on them later.

 Why do we have Knowledge Areas?

 Excellent question!
-Perhaps because trying to memorize 47 processes for the exam is tough and grouping them together helps?
+Perhaps because trying to memorize all the processes for the exam is tough and grouping them together helps?